tytydraco/yessleep/out/The_Rattle_of_Rain.md

 But the rest of us never heard what happened next, because at that exact moment Jazz ran away from the fire, barking madly.

-“Hey!”
-Eric stood, put his fingers to his mouth, and *whistled*.
+“Hey!”, Eric yelled.
+He stood, put his fingers to his mouth, and *whistled*.
 “Jazz!”

 “Here boy!” yelled Hannah.